-Those applicants desiring to meet the early admissions deadline will need to take tests no later than December 29, 2013.
-March 23, 2014 is the last test date to meet the fall 2014 application deadline.
+Applicants desiring to meet the early admissions deadline will need to take tests no later than mid-December.
+Plan to test no later than mid-March to meet the fall 2015 application deadline.
 Applicants with only a WEST-B or a WEST-E score may occasionally be conditionally admitted after the application deadline on a space available basis, with the requirement of passing the remaining tests before program start.